antonhornquist/ns/README.md

-# ns
+# NS
-a scheme-inspired programming language for gluing things together (experimental)
+A R4RS Scheme-inspired programming language on top of Lua and SClang